bhanukaaa/Wordle50/README.md

 But as I ran into the problem of all ChatGPT's words not being the correct length, I had to build error handling to actually check the length of the word before starting the game.

 * As mentioned under how it works;
-The XML Http Request was learnt seperately to handle sending data to flask.
+The XML HTTP Requests were learnt seperately to handle sending data to flask.

 * CS50's Finance Problem, was heavy inspiration onto the core layouts and design of the web app.